dnolter959/autodiff/docs/milestone1.md

-### Computational Graph
+### Computational Graph (Forward Mode)

-A computational graph allows us to see the ordered sequence of elementary functions, how we break down a more complex function from inisde to outside (in forward mode), and how we can calculate intermediate steps to arrive at our final derivative result.
+A computational graph allows us to see the ordered sequence of elementary functions, how we break down a more complex function from inside to outside (in forward mode), and how we can calculate intermediate steps to arrive at our final derivative result.

 In the computational graph below, we can see that we begin with the inputs to the function, independent variables denoted by subscripts -1 and 0 (these generally take values <1).
 Additionally, we build on these with intermediate variables from $v_0, v_1, ...$.
 The intermediate variables parallel the elementary functions applied at each step until we arrive at the full complex model from the inside out (again in forward mode).
 We can follow the computational graph's arrows to see how the elementary functions are applied until we reach our desired result of differentiation.